YKhalitov/College-Projects/README.md

 # College-Projects
-Colleciton of projects from MCC (Monroe Community College) and RIT (Rochester Institute of Technology).
+Collection of projects from MCC (Monroe Community College) and RIT (Rochester Institute of Technology).